khabali/java-builders-generator/README.md

-#Java Builders Generator
+#Java Builders Generator (Eclipse Plugin)

-Eclipse plugin to generate builders from class fields, this plugins support mandatory fields style
+Eclipse plugin to generate builders using fields.
+You can specify some fields to make them mandatory in the generated builder